-Joking and sarcasm do not translate well in e-mail and should be avoided unless you are a skilled communicator or know the folks on the receiving end so well you know they will know what you mean.
-Otherwise you risk your comments being perceived in a way you did not intent because you leave the interpretation of your humor up to the other side.
+Joking and sarcasm do not translate well in email and should be avoided unless you are a skilled communicator or know the folks on the receiving end so well you know they will understand what you mean.
+Otherwise, you risk your comments being perceived in a way you did not intent because you leave the interpretation of your humor up to the other side.

 Using a smiley or winky (;)) is an invaluable way to confirming that you are joking.
 Another option is to always read your email out loud before clicking send.
 (And be cautious if you are hitting Reply when you want to Forward.)
 This can help you pick up any unintended or missing tone.

 Whenever there is a hint of a misunderstanding regarding your tone or intent, the sooner you address and clarify the issue, the better.
 Apologize if you are not sure — especially if you value that relationship.